 Living in one of the hottest countries in the world, it’s crucial to find ways to beat the heat during the summer months.
 Aside from air conditioners, portable ACs and fans, another option is evaporative cooling.
 So, what is evaporative cooling and how does it work?
-We bring you this guide on what you need to know, and review some of the most popular brands on the market.
+We’ve created a guide on what you need to know and review some of the most popular brands on the market.

 How does an evaporative cooler work?